willymcallister/willymcallister.github.io/_articles/superposition.md

 ## Example 0

-(This is a "toy" example to give you a feel for how to apply superposition.)
+(This is a "toy" example to give you a feel for superposition.)

 Let's use the same resistor function, but we change the input to two voltage sources,